nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ---
 ## About
 This user guide provides a detailed documentation of how to install and use myStudent.
 It provides explanations of how to use and what it does for all the features available in myStudent.
+You don't have to have any technical knowledge to be able to use this guide.

 <div markdown="block" class="alert alert-info">